Pythagorean cup

-A Pythagorean cup (also known as a Pythagoras cup, greedy cup, cup of justice, anti greedy goblet or Tantalus cup) is a practical joke device in a form of a drinking cup.
+A Pythagorean cup (also known as a Pythagoras cup, greedy cup, cup of justice, anti greedy goblet or Tantalus cup) is a practical joke device in the form of a drinking cup.
 When it is filled beyond a certain point, a siphoning effect causes the cup to drain its entire contents through the base.
 The cup has been used to make statements about greed.

 History

 The cup illustrated in a 14th-century manuscript of Hero's Pneumatica, generally assumed to closely follow the original.

 Hero of Alexandria (1st century) describes "a vessel from which the contents flow when filled to a certain height", equipped with this siphon system.
 The earliest Tantalus cup known to survive is a silver Roman example from the late 4th century.

 The Banū Mūsā brothers (9th century) included an identical mechanism in their Book of Ingenious Devices.
 Charles the Good purchased such a cup in 1117, and a Tantalus cup from c.
 1200 was discovered in Zaporizhzhia Oblast.
 Villard de Honnecourt (13th century) also describes a trick cup of similar design, which may have had a siphon mechanism.

-Cups of this design had been imported into Western Europe by 16th century, and they were commonly included in 18th- and 19th-century "cabinets of physics".
+Cups of this design had been imported into Western Europe by the 16th century, and they were commonly included in 18th- and 19th-century "cabinets of physics".

 A recent folk tradition connects the cup's design to Pythagoras.